 - Salt sharpens the flavors.

 A trio of flours, plus some starch, gives these gluten-free holiday cookies a divine melt-in-your-mouth texture.
 I use Bob's Red Mill flours which are certified gluten-free.
-You can order them all online or find them at a grocer near you using their store locator.

 - Almond flour lends a neutral flavor and buttery, crisp texture.
 For a nut-free version, sub tiger nut flour.